beng2422/llm_benchmarking/README.md

 # LLM Benchmarking Suite

-**LLM Benchmarking Suite** is a comprehensive framework for evaluating large language models across multiple benchmarks.
+**LLM Benchmarking Suite** is a comprehensive, production-ready framework for evaluating large language models across multiple benchmarks.
 This project provides:

 - **Multiple Benchmarks**: Empathy, Commonsense Reasoning, Math Reasoning, Code Generation, and more
-- **Unified Evaluation Framework**: Consistent evaluation across all benchmarks
+- **Unified Evaluation Framework**: Consistent evaluation across all benchmarks with advanced analytics
-- **Model Adapters**: Support for OpenAI, Anthropic, and other providers
+- **Model Adapters**: Support for OpenAI with retry mechanisms and error handling
+- **Parallel Processing**: Run multiple benchmarks and examples in parallel for faster evaluation
+- **Web Dashboard**: Interactive web interface for running evaluations and visualizing results
+- **Advanced Analytics**: Statistical analysis, trend tracking, and comprehensive reporting
+- **Configuration Management**: YAML-based configuration for all settings
+- **Comprehensive Logging**: Structured logging with multiple levels and file rotation
+- **Data Validation**: Automatic data validation and caching for reliable results
 - **Extensible Architecture**: Easy to add new benchmarks and models

 ---